UtrechtUniversity/cd2-ckan-theme/README.rst

 ----------------------------------------
-CSS Styling of dia_theme
+CSS Styling
 ----------------------------------------

-Any CSS styling changes to the dia_theme should be done in the LESS files and NOT directly in the CSS files.
+Any CSS styling changes should be done in the LESS files and NOT directly in the CSS files.3

-We'll be replacing these styles with the rua pattern library, however for now we have both.

 You can use npm to install and build the LESS files with `npm i` and `npm run css`